ningpj/Stumpy_PSF_Sensor/README.md

  ![Normal Orientation, wired from top with PTFE guide](<Assets/Normal orientation PTFE guide.png>)

 ## Optional Shuttle with 3x2mm Magnet Stack

-This option is for people who can't easily source the PSF sensor kit and D4 15mm magnet.
-This shuttle allows the use of a 3x2mm N35 magnet stack instead of the preferred 15mm D4 magnet.
-Depending on the thickness of your magnets, it will accomodate 7-9 magnets.
-Take care when inserting the shuttle ECAS that you dont break the magnet carrier.
+This variant is intended for people who want to self‑source / build the PSF sensor and have difficulty obtaining the preferred D4×15 mm magnet.
+Instead, it uses a stack of commonly available 3×2 mm N35 magnets.
+Depending on their thickness, the carrier will accept a stack of 7–9 magnets.
+When installing the shuttle ECAS, take care not to crack or deform the carrier.

-Magnetic field strength varies and may need to reduce the number of magnets and reposition them slightly to achive optimal fidelity and saturate the Hall Effect sensor at each extreme.
-Tuning isn't manditory and will function perfectly fine without this.
-For example, in testing, only 8 magnets were required with the stack slightly offset by approximately 1.5mm from the right side of the shuttle to saturate the sensor.
+Because magnetic flux varies, you may need to adjust the stack height or shift its position slightly to achieve saturation of the Hall‑effect sensor at both travel extremes.
+This tuning step is optional—the sensor will still function reliably without it.
+In testing, for example, saturation was achieved with eight magnets and the stack offset approximately 1.5 mm from the right side of the shuttle.

 ![Optional 3x2mm Magnet Stack](<Assets/Assembly with 3mm magnet stack.png>)
 <br>